Manbearpixel/ObsidianXXL/xxl-api/README.md

 ## Setting Up
 ### :// Run Config Setup Script
 The XXL-API includes various commands to simplify interactions.
 One of which is a `setup` command to initialize your XXL-API settings.
 At this time **Mac OS and Ubuntu** are the only confirmed supported environments to use this interactive script.
-If you would like for us to support your system please let the Obsidian Dev team know.
-If you are unable to use this setup command or would just like to do things manually please continue.
+If you would like for us to support your system please let the Obsidian Dev team know or submit a [Github Issue](https://github.com/Manbearpixel/ObsidianXXL/issues).

 ```
 # go to the xxl-api folder within the downloaded project